 - Fresh sliced chillies. (optional) Red pepper flakes or chilli flakes can be substituted.

 - Salt and pepper.

 How to cook mussels

-- Make the sauce: Melt butter in a deep pan with a lid.
+- Make the sauce: Melt butter in a deep pan or pot set over medium-high heat.
 Add garlic and chilli (if using).
-Allow to cook for 30 seconds until fragrant then pour in the wine and lemon juice.
-Bring to a simmer, taste and season with salt and pepper.
+Allow to cook until the aromatics are fragrant then pour in the wine and add a tablespoon or two of lemon juice.
+Stir together then bring to a simmer, taste and season with salt and pepper.

 - Prepare the mussels: I prefer to have my fishmonger prepare the mussels for me by debearding and scrubbing them.
-If you’re using whole, fresh mussels, check that they are all still closed and discard any that are open.
 Add the mussels to the sauce then cover and allow to simmer for 5 minutes or until they are all open.
-Discard any that aren’t open.
 Scatter over the parsley, taste and adjust seasoning if necessary.

-- Serve: Serve with your choice of side dishes but I suggest crusty bread or fries to dip into the delicious sauce.
+- Serve: Serve with your choice of side dishes but I suggest crusty bread or fries to dip into the delicious white wine sauce.